Artwork shows an illustrated row of different people from the waist up

 Vale of York: It is easier to collect some health data for the ‘Vale of York’ area.
 This is an area that includes all of the City of York, but also some other areas.
 This is because of how GP practices are organised within the NHS.
 If we have used Vale of York (VoY) area data, we will show this with ‘(VoY)’ at the end of the section.

 The admissions for alcohol related liver disease in York are also higher than the England average.
-In 2021 and 2022 there were 367 admissions to hospital for alcohol related liver disease.
-(York Rate: 194/100,000.
-England Rate 154/100,000.)
-York's admissions for alcohol related liver disease are particularly high for women.
+In 2023 and 2024 there were 410 admissions to hospital for alcohol related liver disease.
+(York Rate: 217/100,000.
+England Rate 163/100,000.)
+York's admissions for alcohol related liver disease are particularly high for men.

 Breast Screening: 75% of women aged 53 to 70 are up-to-date with their breast screening in 2022 and 2023.
 This is better than the England average of 67%.
 (VoY)